Skip to content

 Written by the Clearview Mortgage Solutions advisory team.
 Last updated: 16 April 2026.

-This guide is written by Clearview Mortgage Solutions, FCA-authorised mortgage advisers with experience across commercial property lending.
-Our advisers are CeMAP-qualified and work with a panel of 90+ specialist lenders, from high-street banks to niche commercial providers.
+This guide comes from Clearview Mortgage Solutions, FCA-authorised mortgage advisers who work across commercial property lending.
+Our advisers are CeMAP-qualified and deal with a panel of 90+ specialist lenders, from high-street banks to niche commercial providers.

-The figures above are illustrative and intended as a general guide.
-Your exact rates, fees, and deposit requirements will depend on the property, the business, and the lender.
-Speak to an adviser for a tailored assessment of your situation.
+The figures above are illustrative and meant only as a general guide.
+Your own rates, fees, and deposit will depend on the property, the business behind it, and the lender.
+Speak to an adviser for an assessment built around your situation.

 Written by the Clearview Mortgage Solutions advisory team.
 Last updated: 16 April 2026.